sidd-kishan/PicoPiFi/README.md

           Raspberry pi (Windows on ARM64)                                                       Client
 ```

-Webserver example that came with TinyUSB slightly modified to run on a Raspberry Pi Pico.
+A RNDIS example that came with CherryUSB slightly modified to run on a Raspberry Pi Pico.
-Lets the Pico pretend to be a USB Ethernet device.
+Lets the Pico pretend to be a USB Ethernet device and CDC port to manage the device.

 ## Build dependencies